Andrew Antoniolli

-Andrew Francis Antoniolli is an Australian local government politician from Ipswich, Queensland.
-A former Queensland Police officer, Antoniolli began his political career in 2000 when he was elected as the Division 7 councillor for Ipswich City Council, succeeding Gerard Pender.
-He held that position until 2017, when he was elected Mayor of Ipswich following the resignation of Paul Pisasale.
+Andrew Antoniolli (Full name: Andrew Francis Antoniolli) is an Australian local government politician from Ipswich, Queensland.
+A former Queensland Police officer, Antoniolli began his political career in 2000 when he succeeded Gerard Pender as the Division 7 councillor for Ipswich City Council.
+He held that position until 2017 when he was elected Mayor of Ipswich following the resignation of Paul Pisasale.

-Antoniolli campaigned on a platform of "accountability and transparency", but his mayoral tenure was short-lived.
-In May 2018, he was charged with multiple counts of fraud by the Queensland Crime and Corruption Commission (CCC) over his use of council funds to purchase charity auction items.
-He was found guilty in 2019 and received a suspended jail sentence, but successfully appealed the conviction in 2020 and was acquitted.
+Antoniolli campaigned for mayor on a platform of "accountability and transparency", but in May 2018 he was charged with multiple counts of fraud by the Queensland Crime and Corruption Commission (CCC) over his use of council funds to purchase charity auction items.
+He was found guilty in 2019 and received a suspended jail sentence, but was acquitted after successfully appealing the conviction in 2020.

 Early life and police career

-Antoniolli is a native of Ipswich, Queensland.
-He attended Ipswich North State School and Ipswich State High School, where he served as a school prefect in 1988.
+Antoniolli was born in Ipswich, Queensland and attended Ipswich North State School and Ipswich State High School, where he served as a school prefect in 1988.

-Before entering politics, he served for over a decade in the Queensland Police Service in the Ipswich district.
-His roles included crime prevention, community policing and intelligence work.
-He became Officer in Charge of the Redbank Police Beat.
+Before entering politics he served for over a decade in the Ipswich district of the Queensland Police Service, where he became officer in charge of the Redbank police beat.
+His roles included crime prevention, community policing, and intelligence work.
 Antoniolli also organised community events, including eight years of the Ipswich Police Community Cup Touch Carnival, which raised funds for local charities.
+He also worked for a time as a real-estate salesperson in Ipswich.